What Are Capital Gains?

 The superficial loss rule avoids situations where anyone attempting to circumvent capital gains tax sells an asset, claims a loss, and then buys it back right away.
 To clarify, the CRA created it to deal with anyone trying to cheat the system.
 The rule states that, if you sell and repurchase the exact same investment within 30 days, you can’t claim a capital loss.

-This rules also applies if you sell a property, for example, and a family member purchases the exact same property from you within those 30 days.
+These rules also apply if you sell a property, for example, and a family member purchases the exact same property from you within those 30 days.

 Savvy investors have a workaround to avoid the ding of the superficial loss rule.
 Let’s say you invest in an asset that tracks the S&P 500 index.
 Simply sell that asset, and find another investment product tracking a similar index.